Welcome to the 2023-2024 League year!

 - The Community Improvement Project renovates a partner organization’s facility to increase the organization’s community impact.
 We do this through a one-year partnership with a Manhattan-based nonprofit organization, providing funding, womanpower, and management oversight for the renovation.

-Our goal is to return to a full slate of in-person events and volunteering, and the NYJL leadership is fully committed to our 2,300-strong membership and to fostering a supportive and motivating environment that enables continuous learning, encourages mentoring, and develops leaders.
+Our goal is to build upon our full slate of events and volunteering, and the NYJL leadership is fully committed to our 2,400-strong membership and to fostering a supportive and motivating environment that enables continuous learning, encourages mentoring, and develops leaders.
 We are laser-focused on member experience, re-strengthening our bonds with our community partners, advancing training to highlight both the needs of our community partners and that of our members, and raising funds to ensure our work continues.
 We are eager to roll up our sleeves and get back to work with our members, who have been unwavering in their commitment to our constituents.

 If you believe in our mission, that all women, children, and families should have equal opportunity, the resources to unlock their potential, and the structures to support them, we invite you to take action today.